asd111333/ALAuto/README.md

 Launch ALAuto_test.py with -d to show debug messages.

 ### Known Issues
 The retirement and enhancement modules are inherent from the upstream, which have been found unreliable.
-The filter configuration may not be applied in some conditions, so please be advised that using these module may cause damage to your unlocked ships.
+The filter configuration may not be applied in some conditions, so please be advised that using these modules may cause damage to your unlocked ships.

 ### 5/28